MabinogiCode/FastGeoMesh/nuget-readme.md

 **Fast, safe, quad-dominant meshing for prismatic volumes from 2D footprints and Z elevations.**

-FastGeoMesh is a high-performance .NET 8 library for generating quad-dominant meshes from 2.5D prismatic structures.
-Perfect for CAD, GIS, and real-time applications requiring sub-millisecond meshing performance and robust error handling.
+FastGeoMesh v2.0 is a high-performance .NET 8 library for generating quad-dominant meshes from 2.5D prismatic structures.
+Built with **Clean Architecture** principles, it offers excellent separation of concerns, testability, and maintainability.

 ## ⚡ Performance